kMutagene/aglet/README.md

 # aglet
-Aglet github label editor tool (aglet) is a dotnet tool to edit labels of github repositories
+A github label editing tool (aglet) is not only a cap for shoelaces but now also a dotnet tool to edit labels of github repositories